Investigation of the scale dependence in the MSR and $\overline{\textrm{MS}}$ top quark mass schemes for the $\mathrm{t}\overline{\mathrm{t}}$ invariant mass differential cross section using LHC data: Introduction

-In this work, the dependence of the invariant mass of the $\ttbar$ pair, $m_\ttbar$, on the MSR mass scale $R$ and the $\MSbar$ mass scale $\mu_m$ is investigated concurrently for the first time accounting for QCD corrections.
-Using experimental measurements of $\ttbar$ production at the LHC at $\sqrt{s}=13 \TeV$~\cite{CMS:2019jul}, the next-to-leading order (NLO) prediction of the $m_\ttbar$ differential cross section from Refs.~\cite{Campbell:2010ff, Campbell:2012uf} and the scheme implementation procedure of Refs.~\cite{Langenfeld:2009wd,Dowling:2013baa}, we demonstrate that the proper scheme choice is of key importance and affects the size of higher-order corrections as well as the resulting value of the extracted top quark mass.
 In Sec.~\ref{sec:running_mt_and_xsec}, we review the $\MSbar$ and MSR top quark mass schemes and the formulae to implement them, and in Sec.~\ref{sec:scale_investigations} we carry out a detailed investigation concerning the best choice of the MSR renormalization scale $R$.
 In Sec.~\ref{sec:mtMSR_ext} we quote the results for $\mtMSR(R=1\GeV)$ and higher $R$ values from the fits to the LHC measurements, demonstrating the impact of the renormalization scale choice.
 We close in Sec.~\ref{sec:summary} with a summary and an outlook on future improvements.